kubernetes/kubernetes/cluster/addons/README.md

 # Cluster add-ons

-Cluster add-ons are Services and Replication Controllers (with pods) that are shipped with the kubernetes binaries and whose update policy is also consistent with the update of kubernetes cluster.
+Cluster add-ons are Services and Replication Controllers (with pods) that are shipped with the Kubernetes binaries and are considered an inherent part of the Kubernetes clusters.
+The add-ons are visible through the API (they can be listed using ```kubectl```), but manipulation of these objects is discouraged because the system will bring them back to the original state, in particular:

-On the cluster the addons are kept in ```/etc/kubernetes/addons``` on the master node, in yaml files (json is not supported at the moment).
+* if an add-on is stopped, it will be restarted automatically
+* if an add-on is rolling-updated (for Replication Controlers), the system will stop the new version and start the old one again (or perform rolling update to the old version, in the future).

+On the cluster, the add-ons are kept in ```/etc/kubernetes/addons``` on the master node, in yaml files (json is not supported at the moment).
+A system daemon periodically checks if the contents of this directory is consistent with the add-one objects on the API server.
+If any difference is spotted, the system updates the API objects accordingly.
+(Limitation: for now, the system compares only the names of objects in the directory and on the API server.
+So changes in parameters may not be noticed).
+So the only persistent way to make changes in add-ons is to update the manifests on the master server.
+But still, users are discouraged to do it on their own - they should rather wait for a new release of Kubernetes that will also contain new versions of add-ons.

 Each add-on must specify the following label: ````kubernetes.io/cluster-service: true````.
 Yaml files that do not define this label will be ignored.